littletijn/spooky-view/README.md

 When downloading from Github, make sure to choose the correct version.

-- For 64-bits Windows, download the x64 version.
+- For 64-bits Windows, download the x64 version to make sure that x64 based apps can also be set transparent.
 - For 32-bits Windows, download the x86 version.
+Use this version only on 32-bits computers.
+- For Windows 10 or 11 Arm-based PCs, download the ARM64 version for the best performance.

 ## Building
 This project can be build with Visual Studio 2022.
 Install the "Desktop Development with C++" workload and the "C++ Windows XP Support for VS 2017 (v141) tools" component.
 Open the Solution file "SpookyView.sln" and build the SpookyView project within.